The Bronfman Fellowship: Program description

 The Bronfman Fellowship program consists of three dedicated group experiences, regular video conferences throughout the year, and a culminating project.

-The first of these experiences is the Immersive Summer Experience, which takes place in Israel (with the exception of the 2020 cohort, whose program was fully remote, and the 2021 cohort, whose program is being held in the United States).
+The first of these experiences is the Immersive Summer Experience, which generally takes place in Israel.
 Fellows spend five weeks in Israel, engaging in learning and bonding with their peers while traveling the country.
 They also have the opportunity to live in a homestay with an Israeli Fellow ("Amit") during part of the trip.

 In December, the Israeli Amitim come to the United States for their own travel experience, as well as a weekend retreat and a homestay with the American Fellows.

 In the Spring, Fellows embark on a five-day exploration of American-Jewish identity in a Northeastern city, typically New York City or Washington, D.C.

 Throughout the Fellowship Year, Fellows work on their Beyond Bronfman project, a process of exploration of a question or idea, which culminates in an artifact which Fellows then share with their peers.
+Throughout the program Fellows meet with a large variety of educators, authors, artists, and leading thinkers in the Israeli/Jewish landscape.
+The educators are often alumni of the program or previous educators/directors, among them Rabbi Mishael Zion, Gila Fine, Ilana Kurshan, and Sivan Har-Shefi.

+Disruptions

+Due to the COVID-19 pandemic, the 2020 cohort's summer experience was fully remote and the 2021 cohort stayed in the United States.

+The 2024 cohort also had a modified schedule, staying in the United States for most of the summer (4 weeks) and spending only 1 week in Israel due to the Gaza war after October 7th.
+The extra time spent by the fellows in the United States shifted the focus of the year towards the complexities and nuances of American Judaism in a unique manner.
+Fellows spoke with a variety of American Jewish leaders to understand how America has created an environment for Jewish innovation and evolution.